Jason Parker, Artistic Director

 Connie Campbell, Musical Director

 Connie is excited to join the SMTI team with more than 20 musical productions under her belt.
 She is the Director of Choirs at Bellingham High School and was the Vocal Director for BHS's 2019 production of "The Little Mermaid."
 Before coming to Bellingham, she served for 10 years as the Director of Choirs at Woodland Park High School in Colorado, where she produced and directed 10 Madrigal Dinners and was the Musical Director for 20 musicals.
 Connie holds a bachelor’s degree in music education from Northern Arizona University, and a master’s degree in choral conducting from the University of Miami, where she worked with Dr. Jo-Michael Scheibe.
 Connie has loved musical theater since the 4th grade, when her children’s choir was included in a university production of “Oklahoma!”
 She caught the theater bug, even though she ended up taking her bows with only one shoe.
 In addition to musical direction in the public schools, Connie has served as musical director for community, college repertory, and children’s church productions.
-She is thrilled to be included in the SMTI team!
+She is a founding member of SMTI.

 Tim Reinholtz, Technical Director